timlukins/pylcs/README.md

 A Python interface to [Learning Classifier Systems](http://code.ulb.ac.be/dbfiles/HolBooCol-etal2000lcs.pdf).

-Implemented underneath in C++ and integraged via Cython. *Currently their is a memory leak issue*.
+Implemented underneath in C++ and integraged via Cython. *Currently there is a memory leak issue*.

-Here is an example solving the 6-multiplexer problem...
+Here is an example solving the 6-multiplexer problem (i.e. decode first 2 bits for index of value held in last 4 bits)...

 ![Test run of 6-multiplexor](6multiplex.png)